Out on the town

 Partygoers shouldn’t be put off by Siem Reap’s diminutive size – the local nightlife scene definitely punches well above its weight, with the good times going on well into the early hours.

 Cut a track over to Hard Rock Café at King’s Road Angkor and get ready to be transported to the world of rock’n’roll.
 Here the live inhouse band, Band@Work plays Tuesday to Sunday starting at 7pm, and belts out a range of classic hits in surroundings decked out with authentic music memorabilia such as a pair of Eminem’s sneakers and one of Madonna’s hats.

-Laundry Bar on Psar Chas, with its smooth, upscale ’70s-style décor, is the quintessential hip French hangout.
+Laundry Bar on Street 9, with its smooth, upscale ’70s-style décor, is the quintessential hip French hangout.
 Help yourself to a happy hour-priced caramel liqueur and vodka while gyrating on the dance floor to live gypsy jazz, or play pool in the back room with a stylish assortment of bohemians.

-If you’ve still got some energy left, catch your breath and wander back up the road to find yourself in the middle of a circle of youthful Khmers at Temple Bar, doing the New Orleans-style Bounce to obscenely loud music.
+If you’ve still got some energy left, catch your breath and wander back up the road to find yourself in the middle of a circle of young Khmers at Temple Bar, doing the New Orleans-style Bounce to obscenely loud music.
 Time your run right and you’ll get in before Happy Hour ends at 10pm to enjoy delightfully cheap drinks.

-Just along from Pub Street, near the riverside, you’ll find Barcode Lounge Gay Bar.
-This chic night spot serves up a fantastic array of cocktails, beers, wines and champagne to Dapper Dans and Sultry Susans looking for a good time.
+Just along from Pub Street, near the riverside, you’ll find Barcode Lounge.
+This chic night spot and gay bar serves up a fantastic array of cocktails, beers, wines and champagne to Dapper Dans and Sultry Susans looking for a good time.